by Sasha Alyson

 Hakker was born in Amsterdam in 1887, then moved to Antwerp in 1903.
 He was in his late teens and very early twenties as the European campaign against Leopold’s atrocities reached its zenith.
 A leading foe of King Leopold was E.D.
 Morel, whose shipping-company job often took him to Antwerp, Belgium’s main port.
 Antwerp was the doorway through which Leopold’s loot entered his country.
 Antwerp was the city where Morel observed that as shiploads of ivory and rubber arrived from the Congo, it was mostly army officers, guns, and bullets being sent.
 There was no trade going on.
 The only explanation was that the Congo was being looted through the use of slave labor.

 Morel tirelessly spread word of Leopold’s crimes.
-It seems likely that he would have done so in the key Belgian port where he spent so much time; and likely that Hakker, and others in his association, would have seen the pictures from the Congo.
+It seems likely that he would have done so in the key Belgian port where he spent so much time; and likely that Hakker, and others in the pastry association, would have seen the pictures from the Congo.
 And right in their town square was Brabo holding a severed hand.
 Could anyone, seeing atrocity pictures from the Congo, have failed to think of their Brabo statue?
 Twenty-six years later, when they selected a severed hand as their symbol, had they really all forgotten it?

 Or did it seem irrelevant, perhaps even humorous?
 We’re unlikely to ever know.
 But let’s remember that Europeans and Americans of that era generally saw Africans as sub-human.
 Leopold shipped 138 people from the Congo to be put on exhibit at a “human zoo” in Antwerp in 1894.
 Eight died soon after arrival.
 No matter.
 He shipped in another group to put on display in 1897.
 Seven died this time, after a rough voyage all too reminiscent of the slave trade, and were buried in unmarked graves.